More soundforms coming soon.

 There is a mystery at the intersection of mind and matter, at the confluence where the world is both a wave and a particle.
 A place where reality depends on how we observe it — where the structure of the world “out there” may be only an allegory of the strange loops, recursions and self-mirroring that underlies it all.

-This project aims to explore that delicate, dynamic realm found at the margins of order and chaos, sign and symbol, the material and the imaginal.
+This project aims to explore that delicate, dynamic realm found at the margins of order and chaos, entropy and emergence, the material and the imaginal.

 Down there, at the level of quantum strings, it can be said everything is completely sound.
 Perhaps then music is an analogue, a portal into that liminal space between the duality of waves and particles.